adamrmoss/edu-basic/docs/edu-basic-language.md

 ```

 **INCLUDES Operator:**
 Checks if an array includes a value.
-Returns TRUE (-1) if found, FALSE (0) if not found.
+Returns TRUE% (-1) if found, FALSE% (0) if not found.

 ```
 IF numbers%[] INCLUDES 5 THEN PRINT "Found"